 The European MSFD aims for Good Environmental Status (GES) by the year 2020 and defines GES for marine litter as the situation in which "properties and quantities of marine litter do not cause harm to the coastal and marine environment".
-The concept of 'no harm' is difficult to quantify (Rochman et al. 2016; Werner et al. 2016) but member states involved in fulmar monitoring tend to hold on to the OSPAR target as a long-term perspective, with a short-term requirement for quantifiable or significant change towards that target by 2020.
-For European marine areas where fulmars do not occur, other species are needed as ingestion indicators, for which methodology and targets are being developed (e.g. Matiddi et al. 2017; Pham et al. 2017).
+The concept of 'no harm' is difficult to quantify (Rochman et al. 2016; Werner et al. 2016) but a threshold value for plastics in fulmars is currently developed which is closely related to the OSPAR EcoQO but has an improved data and statistical basis (Van Franeker & Kühn 2019).
+For European marine areas where fulmars do not occur, other species are needed as ingestion indicators, for which methodology and targets are being developed (e.g. Matiddi et al. 2017; Pham et al. 2017; Bray et al. 2019).

 The monitoring system uses fulmars found dead on beaches, often slowly starved but also accidentally killed e.g. as in fisheries bycatch.
 In a pilot study, it has been shown that the amount of plastic in stomachs of slowly starved beached birds was not statistically different from that of healthy birds killed in instantaneous accidents in the same area.
-Standard procedures for dissection and stomach analyses have been documented in a manual, reports, scientific literature and condensed OSPAR guidelines.
+Standard procedures for dissection and stomach analyses have been documented in a manual, reports, scientific literature and formal OSPAR guidelines.

-Although the standard EcoQO guidelines have been designed to provide detailed data analyses and statistics, the focus of this summary report is on the most policy relevant aspect: that is the proportion of fulmars exceeding a threshold level of 0.1 gram of plastic in the stomachs (EcoQO performance, or EcoQO%).
-The long-term policy target in the above definition is thus that the EcoQO% will be reduced to under 10%.
+Although the standard EcoQO guidelines have been designed to provide detailed data analyses and statistics, the focus of this summary report is on the most policy relevant aspect: that is the proportion of fulmars exceeding a threshold level of 0.1 gram of plastic in the stomachs (EcoQO performance, or EcoQ%).
+The OSPAR long-term policy target in the above definition is thus that the EcoQO% will be reduced to under 10%.
 Full details on e.g. different categories of industrial plastics (the raw granular feedstock for producers) as opposed to user plastics (from all sorts of consumer waste) are dealt with in the detailed results & discussion chapter of this report.